stephenohair/afterburner/README.md

 ### TODO ###
 * Make the MessageWriter configurable for multiple display sizes
 * Use maven-assembly-plugin for jar with dependency usage
+* Add configurable log level
+* Make conifguration use an external configuration and configure a default config

 ### Who do I talk to? ###